Laparoscopic cholecystectomy

 look here

 Cholelithiasis is a disease characterized by the formation of gallstones in the gallbladder or bile ducts.
 As a result of a change in the composition of bile or a disorder of bile drainage, substances dissolved in bile such as cholesterol and bilirubin are deposited in the gallbladder, forming stones.
-Gallstones can cause pain and lead to various medical conditions.
+Gallstones can cause pain and lead to various related diseases.

 Risk factors for the formation of gallstones are: